Different Types of Air Conditioners: Choosing the Best AC for Your Home

 - Hybrid / Dual Fuel Air Conditioner

 Here is a breakdown of 4 important factors to consider when selecting the best type of AC for your home, described below:

 Important Factors When Selecting the Best Type of Air Conditioner for Your Home?

 If you have a large home & wish to cool multiple rooms at once then this type of air conditioning is best suited for you.
 A central air conditioning unit uses a split system that regulates air through ducts installed in your home.
 It is also known as a ducted system.

 The split aspect implies that the system is a combination of two main units.
-The outdoor unit which packs in the condenser and compressor.
-While the indoor unit comprises of the evaporator coils & air handler.
+The outdoor unit packs in the condenser and compressor.
+While the indoor unit comprises the evaporator coils & air handler.
 Like any typical air conditioner, central air conditioning also uses refrigerant in removing heat from the indoor air.
 This heat is pulled outdoors & cool air is pushed in through the ducts.

 Utilizing modern HVAC technology, programmable thermostats can be coupled with central air conditioners for a smart home experience.

 Advantages of a central AC system:

 - It cools all the rooms connected to ducts at once, thus creating a cooler & regulated environment around the house in minimum time.

 - Since cool air is circulated in all rooms, humidity is reduced around the house, making the overall environment more comfortable.